alexh95/dictymaze/README.md

 ##### Debug Mode

 ###### Building the application
 Before building, start a command line and execute `vcvars64` if you have a 64 bit OS installed or `vcvars32` otherwise.
 This will add the appropriate compiler to the `PATH`.
-Run `win32_build.bat` from the command line to perform a debug build.
+Run `win32_debug_build.bat` from the command line to perform a debug build.

 ###### Running the application
 This step assumes you performed *Building the application* for the debug build and you have a command prompt already initialized for VC++.
 For the debug build you may simply start `win32_dictymaze.exe`.
 However you may run it with Microsoft's Debugger, Visual Studio, by executing `devenv win32_dictymaze.exe` in a command prompt.

 ###### NOTE:
-There is an included environment setup script called `win32_start_end.bat`.
+There is an included environment setup script called `win32_start_env.bat`.
 This initializez the command prompt running it, builds the application, starts my text editor of choice and starts Visual Studio targeting the executable.

 By starting an application (Sublime, a text editor, in this case) from the terminal that also ran `vcvars64`, that application has the same environment variables.
 This allows it to run `win32_build.bat` using it's internal build system (with the build script included in `sublime/`) without any other external enviroment variable setup.

 ##### Release Mode

 ###### Building the application
-For a release build, modify `win32_build.bat`.
-Change the compiler flag `/MTd` to `/MT` and remove the letter `d` form the OpenCV library at the linker flags i.e. `C:\<opencv location>\opencv\build\x64\vc15\lib\opencv_world341d.lib` to `C:\<opencv location>\opencv\build\x64\vc15\lib\opencv_world341.lib` and then `win32_build.bat` from the command line.
+Similar to building the debug application, run `win32_release_build.bat` instead.

 ###### Running the application
 Run `win32_dictimaze.exe`.